 Pha Daeng National Park (Chiang Dao)

-Another less known yet amazing park which is full of diverse natural beauty.
+Another less-known yet amazing park that is full of diverse natural beauty.
 It’s composed of steep mountain slopes covered by lush forests.
-Near the park forest office (ที่ทำการเขตรักษาพันธุ์สัตว์ป่าดอยเชียงดาว), you can find a nice and easy walking path to the monastery of Wat Tham Pha Plong which is hidden in the middle of the forest.
+Near the park forest office (ที่ทำการเขตรักษาพันธุ์สัตว์ป่าดอยเชียงดาว), you can find a nice and easy walking path to the monastery of Wat Tham Pha Plong, which is hidden in the middle of the forest.
 Very suitable for birdwatching.
-There are also amazing trekking opportunities with asphalt road leading towards the peaks but this needs to be arranged with the park authorities office.
-Chiang Dao nature trail starting at the park entrance (foresty office) is really worth to go without any entrance fee.
+There are also amazing trekking opportunities with an asphalt road leading towards the peaks, but this needs to be arranged with the park authorities office.
+The Chiang Dao nature trail starting at the park entrance (forestry office) is really worth going to without any entrance fee.

 Entrance fee: Yes (not everywhere)